ExtraCodes/.github/profile/README.md

 ## 💻 Command-Line Interface (CLI)

-ExtraCodes comes with a powerful **Git-like CLI tool** (`xtr-cli`) that lets you manage your code repositories from the command line, just like Git!
+ExtraCodes comes with a powerful **CLI tool** (`xtr-cli`) that lets you manage your code repositories from the command line, just like Git!

 ### Install the CLI